Admincontrol is a proud contributor to Sabona

 Nina works as a Client Manager for Virtual Data Rooms in Admincontrol.
-She also serves as our steering compass when it comes to Corporate Social Responsibility.
+She serves as our steering compass when it comes to Corporate Social Responsibility.
 Nina has personally been working closely with Sabona for years, and spent three months in Zimbabwe in 2015 visiting the Sabona projects.

 Why boards now need to put long-term focus on employee welfare